linkedin/dexmaker/README.md

 ### Mockito Mocks
 Dexmaker lets you use the [Mockito](https://github.com/mockito/mockito) mocking library in your Android projects by generating Dalvik bytecode class proxies.
-Just add an `androidTestCompile` dependency on `dexmaker-mockito` and you can use Mockito in your Android Instrumentation tests.
+Just add an `androidTestImplementation` dependency on `dexmaker-mockito` and you can use Mockito in your Android Instrumentation tests.

 The version of Mockito that Dexmaker targets can be found in `dexmaker-mockito`'s [build.gradle](https://github.com/linkedin/dexmaker/blob/master/dexmaker-mockito/build.gradle) file.
 The general rule is that the major and minor version of Dexmaker will match the underlying major and minor version of Mockito.

 ### Mocking Final Classes & Methods
 Starting in Android "P", it is possible to mock final classes and methods using the `dexmaker-mockito-inline` library.
-If you execute your tests on a device or emulator running Android P or above, you can add an `androidTestCompile` dependency on `dexmaker-mockito-inline` (instead of `dexmaker-mockito`; don't add both) and you can use the normal Mockito APIs to mock final classes and methods in your Android Instrumentation tests.
+If you execute your tests on a device or emulator running Android P or above, you can add an `androidTestImplementation` dependency on `dexmaker-mockito-inline` (instead of `dexmaker-mockito`; don't add both) and you can use the normal Mockito APIs to mock final classes and methods in your Android Instrumentation tests.

 **NOTE:** This functionality requires OS APIs which were introduced in Android P and cannot work on older versions of Android.